Dream Lover

 "Dream Lover" is a song written by American musician Bobby Darin; he recorded his composition on March 5, 1959, and released it as a single the following month.
 It was produced by Ahmet Ertegun and Jerry Wexler and engineered by Tom Dowd.
 The song has been widely covered by other singers.

-Song background
+Background

 In addition to Darin's vocal, the song features Neil Sedaka on piano.
 While recording it, Darin decided to stretch out some chord changes he found on the piano and add strings and voices.
 A picture sleeve, featuring a portrait of Darin, was also issued for this record in the U.S.

 Chart performance

 It was released as a single on Atco Records in the U.S. in 1959, and became a multimillion seller, reaching number 2 on the Billboard Hot 100 for a week, number 4 on Billboards Hot R&B Sides chart, and number 5 in Canada.
 "Dream Lover" was kept from the number-one spot by "The Battle of New Orleans" by Johnny Horton.
 It did reach number 1, though, on the UK's New Musical Express chart for four weeks during July 1959.
 The song also reached number 5 on Norway's VG-lista, number 12 in Flanders, and number 21 in Wallonia.